 Statute of Limitations for Motorcycle Accidents in Alabama

-Alabama civil codes include a two-year statute of limitations on most personal injury civil lawsuits, found at Alabama Code § 6-2-38.
+Alabama civil codes include a two-year statute of limitations on most personal injury civil lawsuits found at Ala.
+Code § 6-2-38.
 This code prevents motorcycle accident victims from waiting more than 24 months to take legal action in their case.

-If you sustained injuries in a Montgomery motorcycle accident, you should take action to discuss your case with a member of our team as soon as your injuries are stable.
+If you sustained injuries in a Montgomery motorcycle accident, you should discuss your case with a member of our team as soon as your injuries are stable.

 Speak to a Member of the Morris Bart & Associates, LLC Montgomery Motorcycle Accident Team Today